Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 Your marriage license is $60 and Permits range anywhere from $100-400 depending on the location and how many people.

-These are all ballparks based on many factors and of course can be more or less expensive depending on where you’re going, how long you’re staying, who you book and everything else.
-If you’re staying in a camper van the whole time you’re here then your scope of expenses will beso different, if you’re wanting to stay at Sheldon Chalet then
+These are all ballparks based on many factors and of course can be more or less expensive depending on where you’re going, how long you’re staying, who you book and the level of luxury you’re looking for.
+If you’re staying in a camper van the whole time you’re here then your scope of expenses will be so different than if you’re staying at a boutique bnb or wilderness lodge.

-Trip Advisor is a great resource to start, be sure to check with your local Alaska vendors if they have recommendations or discounts available!
-Some tours and companies also work together to offer discounts as well.
+Trip Advisor is a great resource to start, be sure to check with your local Alaska vendors if they have recommendations or discounts available as well!
+Some tours and companies also work together to offer bundle discounts.

 If you weren’t sold on an Alaska elopement before, but you are now, I would absolutely LOVE to help you put this together!
 Reach out so we can go over all the fun details!